cctsirjin/riscv-te-attacks/README.md

 ```
 path/to/a_binary_name_above.riscv
 ```
-You may also need Linux proxy kernel (pk).
+Sometimes you may need Linux proxy kernel (pk).

 # References